k2-fsa/sherpa/docs/source/streaming_asr/emformer/server.rst

 That's it!

-Now you can start the :ref:`emformer_client`, record your voice, and check the recognition results from the server.
+Now you can start the :ref:`emformer_client`, record your voice in real-time, and check the recognition results from the server.